 As with [most] Greek dishes, it has quite a few steps…I said when making flaounes that I’m sure it’s to keep the women in the kitchen lol.
 But to me, all the Greek dishes that I make, that have been passed on to me by my beloved Yiayia (grandmother) are well worth the effort…even in lower calorie form!

-So, jump to the recipe if you’d like to give it a go, and print or save it using the ‘Print Friendly’ button at the end of this post…and now, please read through my step-by-step guide to help you make it
+The full recipe is at the end of this post, or read through my step-by-step guide to help you make it

 First, the preparation of the vegetables – courgette (zucchini) and aubergine (egg plant), which I slice not too thick, and not too thin, lengthways…be careful with that knife!
 A squirt of one-cal oil spray and under the grill to brown off and cook through a little bit.
 Normally you’d be deep frying these – and aubergines soak up oil like a sponge!
 LOTS of fat cut out by not doing this!